-Just like you, your dog’s brain ages and wears out just like the rest of the body.
+Just like you, your dog’s brain ages and wears out … the same as the rest of his body.

-In some dogs, the brain wears out quicker than in others.
-This causes a spectrum of symptoms that we call Canine Cognitive Dysfunction (CCD), or simply, dementia in dogs.
+But in some dogs, the brain wears out quicker than in others.
+This causes a spectrum of symptoms that we call Canine Cognitive Dysfunction (CCD), or simply, dog dementia.

-So, how common is dementia in dogs and how do you know if your dog has it?
+So, how common is dog dementia … and how do you know if your dog has it?

-In one study, approximately 50% of dogs over 11 years of age displayed at least one sign of CCD.
+Canine cognitive dysfunction is more common than most dog owners realize!
+In one study, about 50% of dogs over 11 years of age displayed at least one sign of CCD.
 Another study showed that 68% of dogs between 15 and 16 years of age may show at least one sign of CCD.

 Another important thing to note is that CCD is a progressive disease.
 More than half of the dogs with at least one clinical sign will develop more symptoms within 12 months.

 The older your dog, the more likely he is to develop CCD.
 That said, giant breeds age more quickly and may develop CCD as early as 5 to 7 years old.
 Also, it seems that neutered dogs have a slightly higher risk.

 Dementia in dogs can be easy to miss, for a couple of reasons: